jnv/lists/README.md

 * [awesome-hacking-locations](https://github.com/daviddias/awesome-hacking-locations) – Hacking places, organised by Country and City, listing if it features power and wifi.
 * [awesome-health](https://github.com/prabhic/awesome-health) – Useful health resources.
 * [awesome-images](https://github.com/heyalexej/awesome-images) – Free (stock) photo resources for your projects.
+* [awesome-java](https://github.com/akullpp/awesome-java) - A curated list of awesome frameworks, libraries and software for the Java programming language.
 * [awesome-kimchi](https://github.com/jeyraof/awesome-kimchi) – Kimchi of the people, by the people, for the people.
 * [awesome-lego](https://github.com/adius/awesome-lego)
 * [awesome-lockpicking](https://github.com/meitar/awesome-lockpicking) – Guides, tools, and other resources related to the security and compromise of locks, safes, and keys.